pydio/pydio-doc-admin-guide/3_storage_data_and_metadata.md

 ## Workspaces

-Another of the core concept of Pydio Cells is the **"Workspace"**.
+Another of the core concept of Pydio Cells are the **"Workspaces"**.
 Basically, a workspace can be seen as a virtual drive mounted to access a set of data.

 In most case, a workspace will access a set of folders and files, locally or remotely via various types of protocol, but it can also be an access to other type of data, like a database content (MySQL repositories), or even the Pydio configurations themselves (Settings workspace).
-The way the files are accessed is defined when creating the workspace, by choosing a **"datasource"** to map the data.
+The way the files are accessed is defined when creating the workspace, by choosing a **"Datasource"** to map the data.

-With this version of Pydio, we have brought the **workspace** concept to the next level by introducing the concept of **Cell**: basically, now you can define virtual workspaces that provide direct access to any set of heterogeneous sources that can be:
+With this version of Pydio, we have brought the **Workspace** concept to the next level by introducing the concept of **Cell**: basically, now you can define virtual workspaces that provide direct access to any set of heterogeneous sources that can be:

 - a set of workspace
 - a single folder from within a given workspace